ggkkdev/threshold_signature/README.md

-# Optimized Schnorr verification contract
+# Optimized Schnorr verification contract for SSS threshold signature
+### Added threshold option for schnorr signature verification, compared to the original repo

 This repo contains a contract `Schnorr.sol` which verifies a Schnorr signature using only `ecrecover` and `keccak256`.